 3-chloropropyl(methyl)silanediol based on the absence of significant

-toxicity observed in aquatic tests and the low potential for
+toxicity observed in aquatic tests.

 In the case of

 long-term terrestrial study is unlikely to affect the outcomes of the

 chemical safety assessment.
 As such the Registrant proposes that further

 testing (including the confirmatory study) is not necessary.

 Overall it is concluded that

 the risk characterisation conclusion is sufficiently conservative in